SGNL-ai/examples/curity-sgnl-kong/README.md

 This demonstration showcases a patient record use case.
 In healthcare organizations, It is common for patients to have access to their own patient records.
 For example, if Alice attempts to access Bob’s patient data, she should be denied.
 This demo implementation includes a sample patient records API.
 This API is then protected by the Curity Identity Server, SGNL, and Kong.
 Curity authenticates the user and generates appropriate access tokens.
 The Kong gateway’s plugins intercept the request for the record data and orchestrates the validation of the identity in the request and enforce fine-grained access through the SGNL Kong plugin.

 ## Documentation
 The overall solution approach is documented and described in the [SGNL Blog](https://sgnl.ai/2023/10/authorization-for-curity-protected-apis/) article on the SGNL website.
 To learn more about Curity.io  visit the [phantom token approach](https://curity.io/resources/learn/phantom-token-pattern/) post on the Curity.io website.
+See [this article](https://curity.io/docs/idsvr/latest/token-service-admin-guide/clients.html) to learn more about OAuth clients.

 ## Prerequisites
 To begin, you need an SGNL client.
 If you do not have an SGNL client, please request one [here](https://sgnl.ai/demo/index.html).